tymyrddin/purple/source/docs/distribution-networks/observable-semantics/field-devices-and-protection/protection-relay-state.md

 the relay's trip log, the breaker may have been operated manually (by field technicians pulling the breaker open) or the relay's event log is incomplete.

+A feeder's relay trips once or twice a year and its settings change only through documented maintenance, so the baseline is quiet enough that a single unexplained entry carries weight.
+The divergence has three readings, and only the last is
+compromise:

+    RELAY SETTINGS DIFFER FROM THE STORED BASELINE ──────────────────────────────────────────────
+                    LEGIT CHANGE   │  STALE BASELINE  │  UNAUTHORISED work order      present        │  none            │  none as-found/left   matches        │  not updated     │  no record
+    relay clock     in a window    │  an old change   │  03:00, no window remedy          none needed    │  re-record base  │  investigate

 *Last updated: 13 July 2026*